 So here is a good adive especially for photography.
 And you can be sure it is just the same with my work.
 Sometimes you take many pictures, let’s take me as an example.
 For some photo shoots I take around 100-200 pictures or more.
 It maybe sound like a lot but it’s nothing unusual.
 Different angles, light poses ect.
 It all comes together.
 But even if there is only one picture in the end wich you are happy with, it was worth it!
 Not all the pictures will turn out like the way you want in the end, but that is ok.

 Don’t let yourself down it is an usual thing and nothing to worry about.
 It is more likely that there are only a few pictures which will be edited or posted.
 This is even with professional photographers too.
 Keep this in mind.
 Try to experiment with angles or compositions, lights and so on.
 They can vary a picture a lot even if your motive stays in the same position.

 Inspiration and motivation

 An important thing in all creative hobby is inspiration which gives us ideas or motivation, to create some new art.
 It can be found in many aspects in life.
-For myself i can get inspiration from music or gaming, the fact that I want to improve myself or creating art and pictures I admire but also other people or transporting feelings through my work.
+For myself i can get inspiration from music or gaming, the fact that I want to improve myself.
+And creating art and pictures I admire but also other people or transporting feelings through my work.
 Only yourself know what motivates you or letting you keep going.
-You should think about this and keep them in mind, don’t forget the reasons why you stay in a hobby, especially in times when you doubt yourself.
+You should think about this and keep them in mind.
+Don’t forget the reasons why you stay in a hobby, especially in times when you doubt yourself.

 Remember to have fun and stay relaxed it is so important.
 Everyone had their good and bad days just try to get the best out of everything possible.
 And keep up a positive attutude so that you can enjoy your time and work.